 Our current bloggers are:

-- Kent Anderson is the former editor-in-chief of the Scholarly Kitchen (as well as its founder), a former SSP Board member, and the immediate-past President of SSP.
+- Kent Anderson is the former editor-in-chief of the Scholarly Kitchen (as well as its founder), a former SSP Board member, and a past President of SSP.
 In 2011, he received the SSP’s Distinguished Service Award, the organization’s highest honor.
 Kent has a BA in English and an MBA.
-He is currently CEO/Publisher for the Journal of Bone & Joint Surgery.
-Prior to this, he worked in the Massachusetts Medical Society’s Publishing Division in Product Development and International Business and as Publishing Director for the New England Journal of Medicine.
-He’s been a publisher, managing editor, copy editor, graphic designer, typesetter, editor, and author.
-He’s worked at the American Academy of Pediatrics, Medical Economics, and 3M, in addition to other odd jobs here and there (notice, this construction makes all the jobs odd).
-He writes mystery novels in his spare time.
+He is CEO of RedLink, a startup devoted to helping librarians and publishers “know the market.”
+He is the founder of Caldera Publishing Solutions, and has been Publisher at AAAS/Science, CEO/Publisher for the Journal of Bone & Joint Surgery, Publishing Director for the New England Journal of Medicine, and Director of Medical Journals for the American Academy of Pediatrics.

 - Rick Anderson is Associate Dean for Collections & Scholarly Communication at the University of Utah’s J. Willard Marriott Library, and president-elect of the Society for Scholarly Publishing.
 He earned his B.S. and M.L.I.S. degrees at Brigham Young University, and has worked previously as a bibliographer for YBP, Inc., as Head Acquisitions Librarian for the University of North Carolina, Greensboro, and as Director of Resource Acquisition at the University of Nevada, Reno.
 He serves on numerous editorial and advisory boards and writes an occasional op-ed column for Against the Grain entitled “In My Humble (But Correct) Opinion.”
 His book, Buying and Contracting for Resources and Services: A How-to-Do-It Manual for Librarians, was published in 2004 by Neal-Schuman.
 In 2005, Rick was identified by Library Journal as a “Mover & Shaker” – one of the “50 people shaping the future of libraries.”
 In 2008 he was elected president of the North American Serials Interest Group, and he was named an ARL Research Library Leadership Fellow for 2009-10.
 He is a popular speaker on subjects related to the future of scholarly communication and information services in higher education.